 In conclusion, we would like to mention a few directions of development and further applications of the material presented in this paper.
-We propose a way how to associate a continual Lie algebra to a chain complex.
-Thus the properties, in particular, Jacobi identities, kernels, and relations of resulting continual Lie algebras depend on the kind of chain complex spaces as well as on set of their parameters.
-One can think of introducing various types of products suitable for the construction of more complicated than \eqref{ogromno} systems of differential relations.
-In our particular case (Section \ref{pseudo}), in order to make connection with continual Lie algebras, we have chosen the commutator \eqref{product0} (with respect to the original product defined in bicomplex spaces) as the simplest natural product.
+We propose a way to associate a continual Lie algebra to a chain complex.
+Thus the properties, in particular, the Jacobi identity, kernels, and relations of resulting continual Lie algebras depend on the kind of chain complex spaces as well as on the set of their parameters.
+One can think of introducing various types of products suitable for the construction of systems of relations more complicated than \eqref{ogromno}.
+In our particular case (Section \ref{pseudo}), in order to make connection with continual Lie algebras, we have chosen the commutator \eqref{product0} (with respect to the original product defined on bicomplex spaces) as the simplest natural product.
 One could think of other possibilities which would be coherent with the orthogonality condition \eqref{ortho}.

 In our exposition, the standard form of chain complexes was involved.
-Nevertheless, one can consider more complicated setups, in particular, complexes where differentials act in non-trivial ways with respect to indexes of spaces (c.f. examples in \cite{Huang}).
-That would lead to alternative forms of systems of differential relations as well as compatibility conditions.
-What could be especially interesting, is to treat multiple chain complexes containing combinations of few chain-cochains.
+Nevertheless, one can consider more complicated setups, in particular, chain complexes where differentials act in non-trivial ways with respect to indices of spaces (c.f. examples in \cite{Huang}).
+That would lead to alternative forms of systems of relations as well as of compatibility conditions.
+What could be especially interesting, is to treat multiple chain complexes containing combinations of a few chain-cochains.